Herbert Kickl: Foreign policy

+Kickl has praised the President of the United States Donald Trump, Prime Minister of Hungary Viktor Orbán (Fidesz), the leader of the Alternative for Germany, Alice Weidel, Italian politician Matteo Salvini (Lega) and French politician Marine Le Pen (National Rally).

+Views on Russia and Russian invasion of Ukraine

-Kickl supports his party's close relations with Vladimir Putin and United Russia.
+He supports his party's close relations with the President of Russia Vladimir Putin and United Russia.
 As interior minister in 2018, Kickl sought cooperation with the Russian government on disaster responses and the fight against organised crime and terrorism.
 In a radio interview, Kickl rejected criticism of the Russian president's authoritarian policies.
 After the 2022 Russian invasion of Ukraine, he claimed that both Russia and NATO bore responsibility for the invasion, and that sanctions imposed against Russia constituted a violation of Austrian neutrality.
 He also opposed plans for Austria to accept Ukrainian refugees.
+In March 2023, Kickl and the FPÖ walked out of parliament during an address by Ukrainian president Volodymyr Zelenskyy.
+Throughout the year, he continued to call for the lifting of sanctions against Russia.

+In June 2025, Herbert Kickl publicly expressed his outrage over Zelensky's alleged visit to Austria.
+This was a "foreign policy blunder" that, in his opinion, "makes Austria a potential target in the event of an escalation."

 COVID-19

 Kickl has attended and spoken at protests against the Austrian COVID-19 response, which he characterises as "a game of power" by "those at the top [who] want to dominate us".
 He opposes the use of COVID-19 vaccine, describing the mass vaccination campaign in Israel as "health apartheid".
+He refused to condemn actions which liken pandemic measures to the Holocaust, such as anti-vaccine protesters wearing Jewish badges, and denied that he was trivialising the crimes of the Nazi regime.

 In April 2021, Kickl voiced his refusal to wear a mask in the National Council after a mandate was introduced.
-However, as the policy is part of the house rules rather than the parliamentary rules of procedure, there is no punishment for failing to observe it.
+However, as the policy was part of the house rules rather than the parliamentary rules of procedure, there was no punishment for failing to observe it.
 Kickl said he was therefore not obliged to do so, as he is when shopping.
 He said he was "not one of those hypocrites who puts on the mask and then throws every security measure overboard".

-Kickl has opposed scientific consensus on the pandemic on several occasions.
-Among other things, he has denied the effectiveness of vaccinations against COVID-19, and in November 2021 repeatedly recommended the anti-worm drug Ivermectin as a cure for the virus.
-There is no evidence that the drug has any effect in treating COVID-19 in humans.
-The Austrian Federal Office for Safety in Health Care has issued warnings about possible poisoning and strongly advises against self-treatment with it.
-Kickl's statements led to a surge in demand for Ivermectin, which sold out in many pharmacies.
-This was followed by reports of poisoning and hospitalisations as a result of improper use of the drug.

 Personal life

-Kickl is married and has a son.
+Kickl is married to a lawyer and has a son.

-On 15 November 2021, Herbert Kickl announced on Facebook that he had tested positive for COVID-19.